 Wellbeing

 Of course, even in a well run business wellbeing can still be an issue.
-If you are suffering please speak to phone if things get really bad.
+If you are suffering please speak to someone if things get really bad.

 But don’t blame yourself.